 In KS4 the main focus is on a vocationally oriented and individually tailored curriculum which prepares our students for life after Gosden, at their local FE college or a Specialist Post 16 provision.
 All our learners are working at a variety of levels, so our KS4 curriculum provides a menu of courses at different levels that take into consideration our student’s areas of strength, interest, areas for development and post 16 pathways.

 The Department also offers students a range of additional learning opportunities through our Day programme of enrichment activities, which include:

 - Riding for the Disabled

 - First Aid

-Please feel free to contact the Head of Secondary, Emily Mainwaring. for more information about or exciting and relevant curriculum.
+Please feel free to contact Emily Mainwaring, Deputy Head, Teaching and Learning firstname.lastname@example.org for more information about our exciting and purposeful curriculum.

 In the Secondary Department we continue on the mission of building ‘Learning Power’ in our Learners.
 Our aim is for them to become confident, resilient and lifelong learners so they can face challenges both now and when they leave Gosden House.
 One of our key 'Life Tools' is our 'Learning Muscles'

 Through our pupil led curriculum we support pupils strengthen their four Learning Muscles and help them to understand, how just as people go to a gym to develop their physical fitness, they can develop their learning fitness, so just as our bodies can become fitter, so too can our minds.